FUSED SILICA MATERIAL DATA

 Additional Properties

-Comprehensive material characteristics covering acoustic, radiation, and surface properties essential for specialized applications in research and industrial processes.
+Further characteristics — acoustic, radiation and surface properties — relevant to specialised research and industrial processes.

 | Acoustic Velocity (Longitudinal) | 5968 m/s |